-Ernst & Young LLP have indicated their willingness to remain in office.
-Accordingly a resolution proposing the re-appointment of Ernst & Young LLP until the close of the next general meeting at which accounts are laid before members, and to authorise the Directors to determine their remuneration, will be put to shareholders at the forthcoming AGM.
-The Company is undertaking currently an audit tender and a new auditor will be appointed before the required change in auditor in 2023.
+Ernst & Young LLP have been auditors of the Company since inception.
+Under auditing rules, EY cannot continue as auditors to the Company.
+Following a competitive tender, the Directors have chosen Johnston Carmichael LLP to be the Company's auditors.
+Accordingly a resolution proposing the appointment of Johnston Carmichael LLP until the close of the next general meeting at which accounts are laid before members, and to authorise the Directors to determine their remuneration, will be put to shareholders at the forthcoming AGM.